need4swede/wiki-go/data/documents/settings/images/document.md

 ## System Behavior

-The image cache uses standard tvOS cache storage.
-The system may clear it when device storage runs low; images re-download as needed.
+The image cache uses the system's standard cache storage.
+The device may clear it when storage runs low; images re-download as needed.
 The cache is shared across profiles on the device.